Cloudinary CLI reference

 -H, --include-hidden Include hidden files.

--o, --optional_parameter (param) An optional parameter to pass as a raw string.
+-o, --optional_parameter (param) An optional upload parameter to pass as a raw string.

--O, --optional_parameter_parsed (param) An optional parameter to pass as an interpreted string.
+-O, --optional_parameter_parsed (param) An optional upload parameter to pass as an interpreted string.

 -t, --transformation (transformation) The transformation to apply on all uploads.

--f, --folder (folder) The path in Cloudinary where you want to upload the assets.
-The path you specify will be pre-pended to the public IDs of the uploaded assets.
+-f, --folder (folder) The full path in Cloudinary where you want to upload the assets.
 You can specify a whole path, for example path1/path2/path3.
 Any folders that do not exist are automatically created.

 -p, --preset (upload_preset) The upload preset to use.